Mojaks-mix/Vashouse/README.md

 # Vashouse
-This repository will contain all Vashouse projects
+This repository will contain all Vashouse projects.